-For ease of mobility, get a T-Money card and download the transit app, Jihachul (subway in Korean), which will tell you all of the connections, wait times and best routes for your commute.
+For ease of mobility, get a T-Money card and download the transit app, Kakao Subway, which will tell you all of the connections, wait times and best routes for your commute.
 (Side note: if venturing outside of the city, make sure to have some won on hand, as some places still don’t accept cards.)

 For a more upscale dinner or night out check out the Gangnam district.
 This neighborhood was made famous around the world in 2012 by Psy and his international hit, “Gangnam Style”.
 A delicious option for dining out is Garosugil Street which caters to international taste bud and will satisfy any craving from home.
 Check out Villa Guerrero if you need your taco fix.
 For shopping, head to the expansive – and affordable – underground shopping area near Gangnam station.